hsanjuan/crubyflie/README.md

                                /usr/lib64/ruby/gems/2.0.0/gems/crubyflie-0.0.1/lib/crubyflie/input/../../../configs/joystick_default.yaml)
                  --help, -h:   Show this message

-A template/default configuration file (which works for me and my PS3-like controller :)) is provided with the gem (in the `configs/` folder).
+There is a [template/default configuration file](https://github.com/hsanjuan/crubyflie/blob/master/configs/joystick_default.yaml) with instructions (which works for me and my PS3-like controller :) ).
 You should modify this file to fit it to your needs (configuration parameters are commented).
 The most tricky parameter in axis is the `:max_change_rate`.
 Depending on your controller, you will find the input is excessively throotled or not.
 I recommend that you play with this value.

 If you are wondering about your Joystick's axis IDs, ranges etc, you will find a `sdl-joystick-axis.rb` script under `tools` that lets you open a joystick and check what the SDL library can read from it.
 It might come handy.